How to mark your putts in Upsi: a step-by-step guide

 Understanding your putting statistics is vital as it provides insights into one of the most crucial aspects of your game—precision and consistency near the basket.
 These metrics are not just numbers; they reflect your performance under pressure and are key to pinpointing strengths and areas for improvement.
 As they say, putts make the score.

 Upsi supports you on your path to better scores by providing support for gathering putting statistics.
-Each player gathers statistics only for themselves.
-To start gathering putting statistics you need to have active Upsi Black subscription.
-Putting statistics can be gathered only when when playing individually (so doubles excluded) and with stroke game rules (so match play and skins excluded).
+To start gathering putting statistics you need to have an active Upsi Black subscription.
+Putting statistics can be gathered only when playing individually (so doubles excluded) and with stroke game rules (so match play and skins excluded).

 Understanding Putting Zones